dutradda/apidaora/README.md

 from dataclassesjson import dataclassjson

-from dataclassesapi import MethodType, Route, asgi_app from dataclassesapi.request import Query, Request from dataclassesapi.response import Body as ResponseBody from dataclassesapi.response import Response
+from apidaora import MethodType, Route, asgi_app from apidaora.request import Query, Request from apidaora.response import Body as ResponseBody from apidaora.response import Response

 @dataclass